-- 4-48 (1) The Executive Director must publish and circulate to the profession a summary of the circumstances and of any decision, reasons and action taken by a hearing panel, a motions adjudicator or a review board. - (1.1) The Executive Director must publish and circulate to the profession a summary of the circumstances and of an admission of a discipline violation accepted by the Discipline Committee under Rule 4-29 [Conditional admission]. - (2) Despite subrules (1) and (3), but subject to Rule 4-47 [Public notice of suspension or disbarment], the Executive Director must not make public any decision, reasons or action taken as follows: - (a) a decision not to accept an admission under Rule 5-6.5 [Admission and consent to disciplinary action]; - (b) any decision under Rule 3-10 [Interim suspension or practice conditions] or 3-11 [Medical examination]
+- 4-48 (1) The Executive Director must publish and circulate to the profession a summary of the circumstances and of any decision, reasons and action taken by a hearing panel, a motions adjudicator or a review board. - (1.1) The Executive Director must publish and circulate to the profession a summary of the circumstances and of an admission of a discipline violation accepted by the Discipline Committee under Rule 4-29 [Conditional admission]. - (1.2) The Executive Director must publish and circulate to the profession a summary of the circumstances of the rule breach deemed admitted under Rule 4-59 [Administrative penalty] and the administrative penalty imposed. - (2) Despite subrules (1) and (3), but subject to Rule 4-47 [Public notice of suspension or disbarment], the Executive Director must not make public any decision, reasons or action taken as follows: - (a) a decision not to accept an admission under Rule 5-6.5 [Admission and consent to disciplinary action];

+(b) any decision under Rule 3-10 [Interim suspension or practice conditions] or 3-11 [Medical examination]